Getting Notary Apostille in Canada

 - Criminal Record Checks or Fingerprint Certificates

-- Documents Originating in Canada in a Foreign Language
+- Translations of documents in a Foreign Language

 FAQs About Authenticating & Legalizing Court Documents

-If you have court documents that need to be authenticated and legalized, there may be different requirements than those mentioned above, so it’s always best to check with a document authentication service like International Documents Canada.
+If you have court documents that need apostille, there may be different requirements than those mentioned above, so it’s always best to check in advance.
 We’ve collected some of the most frequent questions we receive about the process here:

 - How long does it take to obtain replacement court documents?
 The time to obtain replacement court documents can vary depending on the date the court action was filed, as well as the availability of the documents.

-- Can I authenticate and legalize my original court documents?
-You can authenticate and legalize your original court documents.
-However, it’s more likely that you’ll be asked to provide a notarized true copy instead of the original documents on file.
+- Can I apostille my original court documents?
+You can often apostille your original court documents.
+However, if the documents are older, or not properly certified, it’s likely that you’ll need to provide a notarized copy instead.

 - Can I send my replacement court documents directly to your office?
 Absolutely.
 If you’d like to have your replacement court documents sent to our office, please notify us you’re doing so and send them to this address: